tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 So they need get more chemical stimulus to keep same level of pleasure they feel.
 Quite ironically when dopmaine peak got higher for sometime, the dopamine baseline also adjusted itself to a higher level.

 And just think about what if you pull out the stimulus inbetween? **peak - baseline level** will give you a negative number, aka, the pain, boredom and depression along with pyshical susfferings.
 Since previously the baseline level get so high, and so used to high dopmaine stimulus, they just can't stay satified with natural stimulus.
 Eating a delicius food would have zero interest on them, the little joyment from that is not even recogolizable for them.
+At this low dopmain level, the speed of the time passed by in psyhology feels slower, hene more painful you would feel, leading a negative reinforcement(Davis double-killing effect, ps anyone remember [the death spiral of stable coin Luna](https://www.forbes.com/sites/alexknapp/2023/08/02/this-startup-wants-to-fight-bladder-cancer-with-a-genetically-engineered-virus/?sh=2cdf924933b0) ?).
 It is easy to understand why they could fall back to relapse as it is most convenitnly way to get rid of that uncomfonrtablen feeling.

 ![drug_dopamine](http://d2h13boa5ecwll.cloudfront.net/20230728quitcoffee/drug_dopamine.jpeg)